React-Automation-Studio/React-Automation-Studio/README.md

 Inside: `./certificates`the certificates according to 3.3 are placed.

-Inside: `./docker`the docker files that build the conatiners that are used by the docker-compose files are placed.
+Inside: `./docker`the docker files that build the containers that are used by the docker-compose files are placed.

 Inside: `./epics`the demo  IOC that interacts with the Demo react screens is located.

-`./loadSaveDbInit`contains the cofiguration for the load/save demo .
+`./loadSaveDbInit`contains the configuration for the load/save demo .

 `./log`contains the log outputs from the pvServer.